Skip to main content

 A woman in her 90s was pulled alive from a collapsed house in Suzu, on the tip of Japan's Noto Peninsula, late on Saturday, January 6, 2024.
 She had been under the wreckage for 124 hours — just over five days — since the magnitude 7.6 earthquake that struck at 4:10 p.m. on New Year's Day, while families across the region were gathered for the holiday.

 The rescue reached the world as a few seconds of national broadcast footage: helmeted rescue workers, a site screened off with blue plastic, the woman herself kept from view.
-Soldiers, firefighters and emergency crews from across Japan were working the peninsula's collapsed houses that week against the arithmetic the Associated Press stated plainly in its report — 'Chances for survival diminish after the first 72 hours.'
+Soldiers, firefighters and emergency crews from across Japan were working the peninsula's collapsed houses that week.
+The Associated Press stated the arithmetic plainly in its report — 'Chances for survival diminish after the first 72 hours.'
 She came out on the fifth day, in winter, and her name was never released.

 Suzu was among the hardest-hit places in the disaster.
 Its mayor said that 'about 4,000 to 5,000 households of the city's 6,000 were no longer habitable' and called the damage catastrophic.
 Across the region, more than 6,500 houses fully or partially collapsed.
 On the day of her rescue the confirmed death toll stood at 126, with roughly 200 people unaccounted for; the final official count recorded 228 people killed by the earthquake itself, and disaster-related deaths in the months of evacuations, aftershocks and outages that followed eventually brought the toll to 732.